 How long does the process take?

 Once we get your information, we’ll spend a few hours filling out the paperwork, then send it off lickety-split to the Mississippi Department of Revenue.
-They require 7-14 days for processing, and then you’ll receive your cab card, license plate and sticker.
+They require 7-14 days for processing, and then you’ll receive your cab card, license plate, and apportioned tags.

 What the heck is a cab card?

 Your Mississippi cab card will be a letter sized paper with the details of your truck such as VIN number, year, make, gross weight, unladen weight, etc. It will list all the jurisdictions you are allowed to haul in, as well as the gross weight for each.
 (For the Canadian provinces, it lists the weight in kilograms instead of pounds, except for Quebec, which lists the number of axles instead.)
 The cab card will have a watermark of the Mississippi Department of Revenue Seal, and a bar code.
 It will serve as evidence of your registration in the IRP.
 Keep a copy of your cab card with you in your truck, as you will likely need to show it at weigh stations.